b1ue64/Mobile-Privacy-Tips/README.md

  ---------
  * What is this page about? <br/>
- This for again helping you with Mobile Privacy for Android
+ Again to help you with Mobile Privacy for Android.
  ----------
-* Whats a good phone for custom rom?
-I think the best phone for that is <br/>
+* Whats a good phone for custom rom?<br/>
+I think the best phone for that is<br/>
-`Google Pixel Phone (non-carrier models)`
+`Google Pixel Phone (non-carrier models).`
 Just see if the OEM can be unlock or not
 ------------
 * What about VPN's?<br/>
-Ok 90% of VPN are not anonymous here a video to tell you why [Click me](https://www.youtube.com/watch?v=hPrMtIXUh1s&t)
+Ok 90% of VPN are not anonymous here a video to tell you why.
+[Click me](https://www.youtube.com/watch?v=hPrMtIXUh1s&t)
 --------------
 * What's a good custom rom for Privacy?<br/>
- The best one is [CalyxOS](https://calyxos.org/) and [GrapheneOS](https://grapheneos.org/) are the two best one<br/>
+ The best one is [CalyxOS](https://calyxos.org/) and [GrapheneOS](https://grapheneos.org/) are the two best one.<br/>
- Pick what ever fits you
+ Pick what ever fits you.
 --------------
 * What's a good Privacy Web Browser for my phone?<br/>
  Use Forks of Firefox or Firefox Nightly.
 Here a list of some browser<br/>